jaiswalshubhamm/GPTPDFWizard/README.md

 ## Getting Started
 First, run the development server(Provide ENV environment variables in .env file for):

+Install all the dependencies present in package.json npm install

 ```bash
 npm run dev
 # or